Classical Simulation of Variational Quantum Classifiers using Tensor Rings: Methodology

 where $i_n \in \{ 0, 1 \}$ are the physical indices spanning the $2^N$ dimensional Hilbert space while $\mu_n \in \{ 1, \ldots, \chi_n \}$ are the bond indices of the tensors which control the maximum amount of entanglement captured by the tensor ring.
-If the $\chi_n$ is allowed to grow large, the tensor ring captures the exact quantum state information which comes at a computational cost.
-When designing the training algorithm, $\chi_n$ is considered to be one of the hyperparameter choices along with batch size, learning rate, etc. We assume $\chi_n=\chi$ for all $n$, reducing the hyperparameters following \cite{wang2017efficient}.
+If $\chi_n$ is allowed to grow large, the tensor ring would be able to capture the exact quantum state information at a computational cost.
+When designing the training algorithm, $\chi_n$ is considered to be one of the hyperparameter choices along with batch size, learning rate, etc. We assume $\chi_n=\chi$ for all $n$, reducing the number of hyperparameters following Wang et al. \cite{wang2017efficient}.
 This bond-dimension $\chi$ is called the tensor ring rank.
 A tensor ring parametrization of an N-qubit state is illustrated in Figure \ref{fig:tn}(a).
 Each square in the ring is a tensor of dimension $\chi \times \chi \times 2$.
 The open bonds of the tensor ring index the 2-dimensional Hilbert space of the qubit corresponding to the site.
+We explain the steps to apply different kinds of unitary operations on the tensor ring approximation of a quantum state in the following paragraphs.

 We first consider a one qubit rotation which is a tensor contraction of a $2 \times 2$ matrix with the tensor corresponding to the qubit.
 A one qubit rotation (represented by a unitary matrix $U$) on $n^{th}$ qubit is given by the following equation: